adamranieri/2301-ReactNative/SQL/database_normalization.md

 ## Normalization
 - The process of minimizing redundancy, organizing, and maintaining the integrity of a database
+    - But can also make querying more difficult
+        - Normalized when write-heavy
+        - Denormalized when read-heavy
 - There are different "Normal Forms" which indicate how normalized the database is
 - Each form builds on the last
     - DBs in 3NF are also in 1NF, 2NF, etc.